Tennessee State University Visa Sponsorship Jobs USA

 What visa types does Tennessee State University sponsor?

 Tennessee State University sponsors H-1B visas for full-time professional and academic staff, as well as F-1 OPT and F-1 CPT for students completing practical training.
-TN status has also been associated with TSU roles for eligible Canadian and Mexican nationals.
+TN visa status has also been associated with TSU roles for eligible Canadian and Mexican nationals.
 Green Card sponsorship is less common but not unheard of for long-term faculty.

 Which departments or roles at Tennessee State University are most likely to sponsor visas?